abubalo/lux-db/README.md

 [![NPM Downloads](https://img.shields.io/npm/dw/lux-db)](https://www.npmjs.com/package/lux-db)

-Lux DB is your lightweight, developer-friendly document database library, crafted to streamline the storage, manipulation, and retrieval of JSON data in your applications.
+LuxDB is your lightweight, developer-friendly document database library, crafted to streamline the storage, manipulation, and retrieval of JSON data in your applications.
 It's the perfect fit for a wide range of use cases.

 ## Features

-- Lux DB provides a seamless way to store, update, and delete data.
+- LuxDB provides a seamless way to store, update, and delete data.
 It supports both single-item and batch operations, ensuring you have complete control over your data.

 - Query capabilities with various `matchers` for retrieving, updating, and deleting data.